The love genie is out of the bottle.

 These possibilities are known as counsular processing.
 The interview is conducted at a U.S. Embassy.
 From start to finish, the process will be longer than if the couple utilized the adjustment of status pathway in the United States.

-A third option available to this couple is the fiancé visa process.
+A third option available to this couple is to win a fiancé visa.

 Under this alternative, the immigrant could go home, after which the United States citizen would file a fiancé visa petition instead of a marriage petition for his future wife.